Hegg Lab Members

 Eric Hegg obtained his B.A. from Kalamazoo College and his Ph.D. from the University of Wisconsin under the direction of Professor Judith Burstyn.
 It was during his time at Wisconsin that he became interested in metalloenzymology, studying the role of metal ions in enzymes that hydrolyze DNA, RNA, and proteins.
 After receiving his Ph.D., Eric joined Larry Que's group at the University of Minnesota as an NIH postdoctoral fellow where he studied non-heme iron dioxygenases and established his long-standing interest in understanding how nature synthesizes and activates small molecules such as H2 and O2.
 Following his postdoctoral work, Eric and his family moved to Salt Lake City where he joined the faculty of the University of Utah and began his independent research career.
 When the opportunity arose, Eric and his wife eagerly returned to the northern Midwest to join the faculty at MSU.
 In addition to studying heme biosynthesis and O2 utilization, he is involved in developing renewable bioenergy, converting biomass into ethanol and other transportation fuels as wells as using microbes to generate H2.
 When Eric am not busy in the lab, he enjoys running, hiking, and most outdoor activities.

 Julius Campeciño joined the lab as a research associate in October 2017.
 He earned his PhD in Chemistry in 2015 at the University of Massachusetts – Amherst under the guidance of Prof. Michael J. Maroney.
 Prior to joining the group, he taught undergraduate chemistry in the Philippines.
 His interest revolves around understanding how enzymes modulate the properties of metal ions to perform specific catalysis.
 He is currently involved in unraveling the mechanism of cytochrome c nitrite reductase.
-Outside of the lab, he enjoys working out specially that he is now a Spartan, but he really never had the build unlike his Spartan predecessors.
+Outside of the lab, he enjoys working out specially that he is now a Spartan, but he laments at how he can't get to the build like his Spartan predecessors.

 Ruchi Gaur joined the Hegg Lab in August 2018 as a senior research associate.
 After completing her PhD from IIT Delhi (India) on enzyme production and characterization from extremophilic bacteria, she joined SUNY at Buffalo as a postdoc researcher to decipher iron uptake and channeling mechanisms in microbes.
 Her research encompassed multicopperoxidase purification and characterization from bacteria and yeast.
 With a short stint at the University of Konstanz, Germany, Ruchi was exposed to proteomics and mass spectrometry before joining the National Brain Research Centre in India to work on Angelman Syndrome mouse model for identification and functional characterization of marker proteins in neurodevelopmental disorder.
 Later, her interest on addressing environmental concerns and biofuel production drove her to the Bioenergy Research Centre at IOCL (India).
 There she focused on developing efficient pretreatment strategies for harness fermentable sugars from lignocellulosic biomass and mass-spectrometry based screening of fungal cellulases endowed with LMPO activity.
 In the Hegg Lab, Ruchi will continue to focus on her interest on environmental issues with a focus on microbial nitrous oxide production and mitigation strategies.